Devansh-Maurya/Get-Email-Message-From-Branch-Action/README.md

 # Get custom email message with PR info

-Provides you a well formated email subject and body using branch name used for Pull Request and other information obtained from the pull request.
+Provides a well formated email subject and body using branch name used for Pull Request and other information obtained from the pull request.

 ```yaml
 inputs: